10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 • And of course, local wines to go with it all

-The tour ends on a sweet note with authentic Italian gelato—a must when visiting Rome!
+This Rome walking food tour ends on a sweet note with authentic Italian gelato—a must when visiting the city!

 After the tour, you can continue exploring Trastevere, or cross one of the nearby bridges into Centro Storico.
 If you're up for a scenic walk, head along the Tiber River toward Prati, another great neighbourhood to explore.

-The Roman food tour in Trastevere reviews (May 2025):
+The Roman food tour in Trastevere 2025 reviews:

 • 🍝 What’s Included: Street food tastings (pizza, supplĂŹ, local cheeses, Sicilian cannoli), a pasta dish, espresso or cappuccino, gelato, complimentary wine at select stops, a surprise secret dish, and an expert local guide